vk-cs/docs-public/docs/en/main/ml/vision/manage-vision/scene-text-recognition/scene-text-recognition.md

-The method allows you to recognize text in an photos taken on the street (scene_text).
+The method allows you to recognize:

+- text in an photos taken on the street (scene_text).
+- handwritten text.

 HOST: `https://smarty.mail.ru`